meldontaragon/cdw-unit-cell-generator/README.md

 Also, the code was written on an x64 system but there shouldn't be many dependencies if any.
-If you do compile and run this code (completing the tests properly) on a widely different system than what has been described (or perhaps just a very popular system) please let me know so I can add it to this document.
+If you do compile and run this code on a widely different system (or perhaps just a very popular system) than what has been described please let me know so I can add it to this document.

 To install: